-3 Sensitivity analysis procedure
+3 Sensitivity Analysis Procedure

-3.1 Sensitivity analysis approaches
+3.1 Sensitivity Analysis Approaches

-There are many different approaches to assess the sensitivity of QoIs for a given input parameter.
+There are many different approaches to assess the sensitivity of the QoI for a given input parameter.
 The best choice depends on the number of considered input parameters, simulation computation time, and availability of parameter distributions.
 Sensitivity is commonly assessed through the Sobol sensitivity (Saltelli et al., 2008), which decomposes the variance of the response into fractions that can be attributed to different input parameters and parameter interactions.
 The drawback of this method is the large computational expense, which requires a Monte Carlo analysis to calculate the sensitivity.
-To decrease the computational expense, one approach is to use a metamodel, which is a lower-order surrogate model trained on a subset of simulations to capture the trends of the full-order more computationally expensive model.
-This approach has been used in the wind energy field (Nelson et al., 2003; Rinker, 2016; Sutherland, 2002; Ziegler and Muskulus, 2016) but was deemed unsuitable for this work given the wind turbine model complexity and associated QoIs.
-Specifically, it may be difficult for a metamodel to capture the system nonlinearities and interaction of the controller, especially ultimate loads at the tails of the load distribution, limiting metamodel accuracy.
-Another approach to reduce computational expense is to use a design of experiments approach to identify the fewest simulations needed to capture the variance in the parameters and associated interactions, e.g., Latin hypercube sampling (Matthaus et al., 2017; Saranyasoontorn and Manuel, 2006, 2008) and fractional factorial analysis (Downey, 2006).
-These methods were considered for this application but such approaches are still too computationally expensive given the large number of considered input parameters.
+To decrease the computational expense, one approach is to use a meta-model, which is a lower-order surrogate model trained on a subset of simulations to capture the trends of the full-order, more computationally expensive model.
+This approach has been used in the wind energy field (Nelson et al., 2003; Rinker, 2016; Sutherland, 2002; Ziegler et al., 2016), but was deemed unsuitable for this work given the wind turbine model complexity and associated QoIs.
+Specifically, it may be difficult for a meta-model to capture the system nonlinearities and interaction of the controller, especially the ultimate loads, limiting meta-model accuracy.
+Another approach to reduce computational expense is to use a design of experiments approach to identify the fewest simulations needed to capture the variance of the parameters and associated interactions, e.g., Latin hypercube sampling (Matthaus et al., 2017; Saranyasoontorn, 2006; Saranyasoontorn et al., 2008) and fractional factorial analysis (Downey, 2006).
+These methods were considered for this application, but such approaches are still too computationally expensive given the large number of considered input parameters.
 Instead, a screening approach was determined to be the best approach.
 A screening method provides a sensitivity measure that is not a direct estimate of the variance, but rather supplies a ranking of those parameters with the most influence.
-One of the most commonly used screening approaches is EE analysis (Campolongo et al., 2007, 2011; Francos et al., 2003; Gan et al., 2014; Huang and Pierson, 2012; Jansen, 1999; Martin et al., 2016; Saint-Geours and Lilburne, 2010; Sohier et al., 2015).
-Once the EE analysis identifies the input parameters that are most influential to the QoIs, a more targeted analysis can be performed using one of the other sensitivity analyses discussed above.
+One of the most commonly used screening approaches is called Elementary Effect (EE) analysis (Compolongo et al., 2007; Campolongo et al., 2011; Francos et al., 2003; Gan, 2014; Huang et al., 2012; Jansen, 1999; Martin et al., 2016; Saint-Geours et al., 2010; Soheir et al., 2015).
+Once the EE analysis identifies the input parameters that are most influential to the OoIs, a more targeted analysis can be performed using one of the other sensitivity analyses discussed above.